 If you still don’t believe me, then keep reading about the somewhat scientific experiment I did where I had 7 guys each taste two ribs, cooked identically except for one detail, one was brined.
 I didn’t tell them until after they sampled which rib was brined.

 You can use whatever rub you want for this experiment as long as the rubs are identical.
-In this case, I used my pumpkin rub.
-The rub is not important.
 Use your favorite, but make sure to use it on both ribs.

-For the 8 bone slab above, I applied the rub liberally the night before to both sides, always bone side first so the rub doesn’t stick to the cutting board when I flip them over to rub the other side:
+Here are the ribs getting the rub the night before.
+Always apply the rub bone side first so the rub doesn’t stick to the cutting board when I flip them over to season the other side:

-The next day, I removed the brined ribs from the bag and rinsed the brine off and patted them dry with a paper towel and applied the rub:
+The next morning, I removed the brined ribs from the bag and rinsed the brine solution off and patted them dry with a paper towel and applied the rub.